kornranath/InstanceSegmentation_PoolLanes/README.md

 | lane | 0.794 | 0.412 | 0.706 |
 | t_mark | 0.598 | 0.294 | 0.660 |

-**Reading these numbers:** precision is high (~91%) - when the model predicts a lane line or T-mark, it's usually correct.
-Recall is lower (~62%) - it misses a meaningful fraction of lines/marks that are actually present, more often than it produces false positives. `lane` detection is noticeably stronger than `t_mark` detection across every metric, which lines up with what the sample image below shows: high-confidence lane predictions (0.86–0.95) vs. much lower-confidence T-mark predictions (0.29–0.40).
+**Reading these numbers:** precision is high (~91%) - when model predicts a lane line or T-mark, usually correct.
+Recall is lower (~62%) - misses a meaningful fraction of lines/marks that are actually present, more often than it produces false positives. `lane` detection noticeably stronger than `t_mark` detection across every metric, which lines up with sample image below : high-confidence lane predictions (0.86–0.95) vs. much lower-confidence T-mark predictions (0.29–0.40).

 **Sample result:**